isthismanas/Test_Deep_Neural_Net/README.md

 layers of neurons and to visualize how the non linearity brough by the various activations in different hidden layers can effectively fit the data of the
 given problem .
 The goal here is to learn the basic behaviour of perceptrons and figure out a way to optimize them.
-Follow up on this project will be a complex neural net with gpu accelerated vector computation and use of optimizers .
+Follow up on this project will be a complex neural net with gpu accelerated vector computation and use of optimizers.